slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
+> *"Never cut what you can untie."
+-- Robert Frost*
+> *"Man conquers the world by conquering himself."
+-- Zeno*
 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição

 - tecnically win or fundamentally win
 - sportification of our culture. resistance doesn’t imply competition.
 -->